amcsquad/amcsquad.github.io/_posts/2021-08-17-my-time-working-on-old-school-runescapes-engine-team.md

 description: I was given the opportunity to work on engine programming for Old School RuneScape's C++ Client, this helped me learn lots about how game engines work.
 legacy: true
 tags:
-- personal
+- Jagex
-- jagex
+- C++ Programming
-- development
+- Proprietary Engine
-- improvement
+- Internship/Placement
 ---

 This blog is a continuation of my previous blog when I talked about my first two months at Jagex on the Unannounced MMORPG team.